Infinil/Hack-Heap/README.md

 ## CHALLENGES FACED

-### SCRAPING
+#### SCRAPING
-<p> - Since codes of site can change with time, a constant code is really hard to manage and needs to be updated quite frequently since the code breaks if that is not done. </p>
+<p> - Codes of site can change with time therefore a constant code for the scrape is not possible and needs to be updated quite frequently since the code breaks if that is not done. </p>
-    <p>    - Cloud function can error if any problem occurs in the code which can stop database from updating. </p>
+    <p>    - An error could occur in the cloud function if the code comes across any problem which can stop database from updating. </p>

+#### APPLICATION
+<p> - The push notifications kept showing error and it took a lot of time to work around with that.
+<p> - The images for one of the sites were blurry so we had to go round about it by using the logos.
+<p> - The attributes for different sites were similar but not same so we had to decide on how to display and what to display. </p>

+## FUTURE VISION
+<p> - We aim to expand our database so we can provide more information.
+<p> - Setting up reminders which can be customised as per the user's needs.
+<p> - We also want to add contests and challenges with the hackathons.